kotools/types/documentation/roadmap.md

 ### Experimental API <a id="v4.3.2-experimental-api"></a>

+- New `ExperimentalKotoolsTypesApi` annotation.
+- Deletion of deprecated annotations in the `kotools.types.experimental` package, except the `ExperimentalKotoolsTypesApi` annotation.
 - Moving experimental declarations to the `kotools.types.experimental` package.
-- New `ExperimentalKotoolsTypesApi` annotation.
-- Deprecation of all annotations in the `kotools.types.experimental` package for using the `ExperimentalKotoolsTypesApi` annotation instead.
 - New factory functions named `of` or `from` for all types (issue [#316]).
 - Deletion of factory functions suffixed by `OrNull` and `OrThrow` for all types.